zacharied/mawaru/README.md

 A terminal colorscheme inspired by the art of [Mawaru Penguindrum](https://myanimelist.net/anime/10721/Mawaru_Penguindrum).

+This colorscheme is in a **beta** state.
+Its colors are subject to change at any time.

 ## Installation

 Currently, this repository only has an Xresources file.
 Download the file, then